wjchan926/LinkedGraph/README.txt

 There are 8 .java files associated with this package.
 There are 2 input.txt files associated with the package for testing purposes.
 There are 2 sample output.txt files for reference.
-The input and output files are located in the ..\Graph\ folder.
+The input and output files are located in the ..\LinkedGraph\ folder.

-Javadoc is provided with the package and is located in ..\Graph\doc\
+Javadoc is provided with the package and is located in ..\LinkedGraph\doc\
-All class files are located in ..\Graph\src
+All class files are located in ..\LinkedGraph\src

 The original .txt input file provided to the students is named PathsGraphInput.txt The second input file is custom and used for testing purposes.

 ==How to Use==
-The Driver file that contains the main() method is named GraphDriver.java.
+The Driver file that contains the main() method is named LinkedGraphDriver.java.

 The driver accepts 2 command line arguments.
 The first argument is the input data source filepath.